SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 ### 1.1 ***Azure Account creation***

-- Azure offers a free 30-day trail account for all new account holders, later depending on the services you will be charged in [Pay-as-you-go way.](https://azure.microsoft.com/en-in/pricing/)
+- Azure offers a free 30-day trail account for all new account holders.
+Depending on the services you receive, later you will be charged in [Pay-as-you-go way.](https://azure.microsoft.com/en-in/pricing/)

-- You can follow the below steps or refer on [how to create an Azure Account.](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/)
+- You can follow the steps below or refer to [how to create an Azure Account.](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/)

   **Step 1:** Navigate to <https://azure.microsoft.com/>

-  **Step 2:** Click on “Free Account” in the top right
+  **Step 2:** Click on “Free Account” in the top right.

 ![Azure account ](resources/readme/azureaccountcreatea.png)